 O.C.G.A. § 21-2-33.2(f)(2021).
-When this provision is invoked, the "superintendent" will be the SEB's appointee.
-In other words, the standard for reinstatement of a "suspended superintendent" looks not to the conduct of the suspended superintendent while in office, but rather to the continued service of the "superintendent," which is the SEB's appointee.
+When this provision is invoked, the reinstatement of a "suspended superintendent" looks not to the conduct of the suspended superintendent while in office, but rather to the continued service of the

+"superintendent" will be the SEB's appointee.
+In other words, the standard for